 A neurological disorder is one that affects the brain, nerves, or spinal cord.
 It results from an abnormality of the nervous system.

 According to the CDC, more than 795000 people in the US suffer from a stroke every year.
 It is the leading cause of disability in the US.

-Symptoms may include weakness, loss of movement, lack of sensation, decreased fine motor and gross motor coordination, memory loss, decreased ability to problem solve, and learn new things while these symptoms can be successfully treated well with our neuro rehab occupational therapy.
+Symptoms may include weakness, loss of movement, lack of sensation, decreased fine motor and gross motor coordination, memory loss, decreased ability to problem solve, and learn new things.

 Other disorders treated by occupational therapists include Parkinson’s disease and Guillain Barre.